 So here we go, Ms. Martian.

 Nonprofits are organizations all around the world that work to solve all kinds of problems here on earth.
-They help find cures for diseases, homes for the homeless, they save kids from tough circumstances, they help find homes for pets (do you have pets on Mars?).
+They help find cures for diseases and homes for the homeless; they save kids from tough circumstances; they help find homes for pets (do you have pets on Mars?).

 These organizations fill the gap that the leaders of our country can’t fill.
 Just too many of them.
 So really wonderful people who care deeply start organizations and ask individuals and companies to donate money to help them solve these problems.

 These organizations are different from companies that exist to make a profit.
 These organizations exist to solve a problem, usually a big one.

 What makes them “messy"?
 There are several key ingredients:

 - Passion.
 Folks who run nonprofits are deeply committed to their cause.
 There is an emotional tie to the work that can challenge clear-headed decision making.